 RingPlus routes calls through their own servers so they can offer value added services like call recording and on the fly language translation.
 At times the RingPlus servers have had stability issues and have been blamed for a number voice calling outages.
+Many customers also report increased latency with RingPlus compared with more conventional opperators.
 Data and texting have been reliable.

 Selectel Wireless (877-218-5744) launched in May, 2013.
 Selectel's monthly plans are similar to comparably priced plans from Page Plus.
 But Selectel, unlike Page Plus, includes no extra charge voice and SMS off-network roaming with all plans.

 Selectel offers a $10 Flex card that can be used to pay for overage on any Selectel plan.
 The Flex Card has attractive rares (5¢/voice minute, 5¢/SMS, 5¢/MB of data) and is unusual in that the funds on it never expire.

 LTE data is available only on plans priced at $30 and higher.
 Like all Verizon MVNOs, Selectel's LTE data speeds are throttled to 5 Mbps.

 Straight Talk (877-430-2355): América Móvil's $45/ month Straight Talk Unlimited plan includes 5GB of high speed data with unlimited data throttled to about 64 Kbps after 5 GB.
 The same plan with 10 GB of high speed data is $55/month.